Ruthwick428/Shelter-home-Outcome/README.md

 3. Added new variables from the existing variable "Date" such as time of day, day of the week and public holidays.
 Finally performed predictive analytics by building a predictive model using Xg-Boost advanced machine learning algorithm and attained a logloss of 0.73.
+Was placed in the top 11% in the kaggle leaderboard of 1600 participants.